-Unless expressly provided to the contrary by this Memorandum or Board Order, Resolution, or Ordinance, salaries and hourly rates of pay for all earned leave time, including but not limited to sick leave, vacation, holiday, and bereavement leave, and salaries and hourly rates of pay for all additional compensation, including but not limited to supplemental pay, standby pay, holiday premium pay and pay for work above class, shall be computed solely by reference to an employee's base salary or base hourly rate.
+Unless expressly provided to the contrary by this Memorandum or Board Order, Resolution, or Ordinance, salaries and hourly rates of pay for all earned leave time, including but not limited to sick leave, vacation, compensatory time off, holiday, and bereavement leave, and salaries and hourly rates of pay for all additional compensation, including but not limited to overtime, supplemental pay, standby pay, call-back pay, holiday premium pay and pay for work above class, shall be computed solely by reference to an employee's base salary or base hourly rate.
 All negotiated salaries shall remain as adopted for the life of this Memorandum unless mutually agreed otherwise in writing.